 The Cayman Islands is a group of three islands in the Caribbean Sea and situated approximately 500 miles (800 km) due south of Miami, Florida.
-Discovered on May 10th, 1503 by Christopher Columbus on his 4th and final voyage to the “new world”, it is home to approximately 55,000 people.
+Discovered on May 10th, 1503 by Christopher Columbus on his 4th and final voyage to the “New World”, as of June 2019 it is home to approximately 68,000 people.

 Some interesting facts: